petermenke/HawkbeansDebugger/README.md

 Each instruction can have one or more event associated with it.
 Updating the value of a static field in a class or pushing a new stack frame are examples of events that are tracked.
 Once an instruction is executed, its events will be played through one at a time.
 There is a popup in the bottom right for every event and the DOM is updated to reflect the effect.
 If a field of a class is updated, the "Field" section will expand and the field will be bolded momentarily.
 Once the events have played out, the next instruction is ready for execution.

 ### Programs
-Currently there are X programs available to run:
+Currently there are 5 programs available to run:
 * [EmptyDemo](https://github.com/petermenke/HawkbeansDebugger/blob/master/src/data/EmptyDemo.java): A barebones class with only the main method.
 * [FibonacciRec](https://github.com/petermenke/HawkbeansDebugger/blob/master/src/data/FibonacciRec.java): Calculate the 5th fibonacci number (recursively).
 * [FibonacciIter](https://github.com/petermenke/HawkbeansDebugger/blob/master/src/data/FibonacciIter.java): Calculate the 6thth fibonacci number (iteratively).